 Arrival – check-in – meditation/contemplation – body exercise – theoretical input/deepening dialogue – perceptual art viewing/spontaneous journaling – generative dialogue – check-out.

 In this IAL we address the concept and meaning of dignity, individually and collectively.
-A short theoretical input, a definition of human dignity according to Immanuel Kant will allow us to get into the mood for this topic.
+A short theoretical input below, some information about the general understanding, the etymology, a definition of human dignity according to Immanuel Kant and the first two articles from the United Nations Universal Declaration of Human Rights will allow us to get into the mood for this topic.

 Martina Höss has selected fifteen paintings from her rich repertoire that she associates with DIGNITY.

 „In 2003, after I had painted many layers of colour, I stepped to look at my painting when suddenly the painting disappeared on a white canvas and only flowing energy was visible to me.
 This was one of the key moments that triggered my deep enthusiasm for painting.“ (Martina Höss)